 The main planning premises of the bioproduct new mill include totally fossil free operations and 250 per cent self-sufficiency in electricity.
 The pulp production volumes would be sold to European and Asian customers as well as to Metsä Board’s, also a part of Metsä Group, board mill located at the same mill site in Kemi.

-The final investment decision related to Kemi biopropduct mill is expected to be made earliest in summer 2020.
+The final investment decision related to Kemi biopropduct mill is expected to be made earliest in autumn 2020.